brycetolman54/ccbcge/dev.md

 ./.addAlias.sh
 ```

-That will add an alias to your `.git/config` file that will allow for version tagging.
+This will add an alias to your `.git/config` file that will allow for version tagging.
+You must update the version every time you try to update the package in PyPI.

 You will need twine to update the package on PyPI.
 Install it using the following: